WillowsDad/WillowsDad-Scripts/readme.md

 - Supports: small-net, cage, harpoon.
 - Bank deposit settings should be set to "All"
 - Quits on time
-- Power fishing drops all but the first slot

 ### Miner
 This is a East Varrock Banking or Power-miner